A guide to

 The Sydney Opera House honours our First Nations by fostering a shared sense of belonging for all Australians, and we acknowledge the Gadigal people, traditional custodians of Tubowgule, the land on which the Opera House stands.

-DanceRites — Australia’s First Nations dance competition — is our free, two-day celebration of Aboriginal and Torres Strait Island dance and cultures on the Sydney Opera House Forecourt each spring.
+DanceRites — Australia’s First Nations dance competition — is our free, two-day celebration of Aboriginal and Torres Strait Island dance and cultures on the Sydney Opera House Forecourt.

 DanceRites draws together performers representing nations from across the country.
 Groups travel to Sydney to showcase their unique cultures in one of the world’s most spectacular outdoor performance spaces: Bennelong Point.
 Formerly known as Tubowgule, Bennelong Point has been a meeting place for ritual celebration and dance for tens of thousands of years.

 All Dance Groups have the opportunity to compete in two categories.
 Each group will present a Cultural Dance and Song cycle representing their local storytelling and language.
-This presentation will be judged by an expert judging panel for their technical skill and engagement with language, skin-markings and traditional instruments.
-Groups can also take part in a second optional category, presenting a ‘Wildcard’ dance.
+A panel of First Nations dance practitioners will judge the entries on their technical dance presentation and engagement with language and culture.

 Watch the DanceRites 2019 finals